MiriamKyoseva/Homework/BoardR/src/Readme.md

 ## BoardR
 ### Description
 After finishing the required tasks for BoardR part 2 (EventLog class; features to Board) I decided to challenge myself to understand how Workshop - Cosmetics shop 1 works.
 In particular, how the engine, commands, and commandFactory work.

+There are 3 items that can be added to the Board:
+- BoardItem
+- Issue
+- Task

-I added 2 commands (for now) and I give examples for input and output.
+I added 4 commands (for now) and I give examples for input and output.
 ### Commands
 #### CreateBoardItem
 Constrains: